ldutoit/personal_libraries/README.md

 Calculate Tajima's D, theta Watterson and nucleotide diversity from the allelic frequency spectrum.
 The main function is **afs_stats**.

-## personal_bincommands
+## stand alone scripts
-Contains small bin commands gathered from different places. help is always available with the "-h flag"

-Many of them are not coded by me.
-Script:
+**swap_min_max.py**  used to swap column to have always the first one with the min and the second one with the max.

 **vcf2structure.py** convert a vcf to a structure data file

-**sortbig_bed_vcf.sh** sort a big bed or vcf file.

-**faSplit**  split a fasta file into small files ( developped by UCSC).

-**maf_convert.py**  convert multple alignemtne format maf and psl ( developped by UCSC).

-**swap_min_max.py**  used to swap column to have always the first one with the min and the second one with the max.
+***str2vcfPOP.py** Used to convert a structure file to a populations file for STACKS.
+Warning: very inadequate for anything else.

 ## fasta_tools.py